Sisseton, South Dakota

 Sisseton is a city in Roberts County, South Dakota, United States.
 The population was 2,479 at the 2020 census.
 It is the county seat of Roberts County.
-Sisseton is the home to a number of tourist attractions, including the Nicollet Tower, and is near the "Song to the Great Spirit" building on the Sisseton Wahpeton College campus.
+Sisseton is home to several tourist attractions, including the Nicollet Tower, and is near the "Song to the Great Spirit" building on the Sisseton Wahpeton College campus.
 The city is named for the Sisseton division of the Sioux people.
 It also serves as an important part of the Lake Traverse Indian Reservation.

 Geography

-According to the United States Census Bureau, the city has a total area of 1.59 sqmi, all land.
+According to the United States Census Bureau, the city has an area of 1.59 sqmi, all land.

 Climate

 Sisseton has a relatively dry, four-season, humid continental climate (Köppen: Dfb/Dfa), with long, dry, cold winters, hot summers, and brief spring and autumnal transitions; like much of the southern half of the state, it lies in USDA Plant Hardiness zone 5.